 A jogger stroller?
 Well, if you know me well enough…you’ll know I have a real love affair with them.
 If a trail allows bikes, it’s all good!
-Over the years with kids it has allowed me a lot more freedom than I would have had otherwise.
+Over the years with our kids it has allowed me a lot more freedom than I would have had otherwise.
 With a jogger stroller, the miles are longer, and we can pack gear on it.

 I love my jogger stroller (and this is the 3rd version I have had in the past 6 years).
 A lot.

 With my oldest son it had to be pried out of my hands and sold against my will – he was too old for it, but I didn’t want to give it up.
 We had a lot of fun those years, going all over.
 We walked, we hiked, we saw thousands of miles roll by.

 Even as he turned 5 years old, I even pulled it out, so I could get miles under my legs.
 Road walking needed to get to a trailhead?
 Plop the kid and packs into the stroller, stash said stroller in the woods when you get there, go hiking, and repeat on way back.
 It became a way I could do hikes with Ford we otherwise couldn’t have made in a day (such as 14 miles and up).

 When I was pregnant with Walker in 2010, I didn’t think about decorating a nursery…no, I thought about my super jogger stroller I was going to have, and all the goodies to go with it.
 Rational thinking probably not.
 But still fun!

 I bought a BOB Revolution within 2 weeks of having Walker.
 I added in a handlebar console and car seat adapter.

 Follow directions on your stroller.
 Do not take newborn infants on unpaved trails, nor run with them at all!!

 (Out at the Carbon River at Mt.
 Rainier NP in spring of 2010 with Walker)